Rynx21/Crop-Health-Monitoring-System/README.md

 - **Chili Pepper** - 2 disease classes
 - **Rice** - 4 disease classes

-More crops will be supported in the future.

 ## Quick Start

 See [`ECE 34/new_class/README.md`](ECE%2034/new_class/README.md) for comprehensive setup, usage, and code documentation.